Azure/azure-rest-api-specs/specification/deviceprovisioningservices/resource-manager/readme.md

-# Provisioning Services
+# Device Provisioning Services

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Provisioning Services.
+This is the AutoRest configuration file for Device Provisioning Services.

 ---
 ## Getting Started
-To build the SDK for ProvisioningServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for DeviceProvisioningServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`